Report burning and air quality issues

 Have the following information ready:

-• Your name and phone number.
-If we don't have this, we won't be able to contact you if we need more information.
-However, you may call anonymously
+- Your name and phone number (If we don't have this, we won't be able to call you if we need more information.
+However, you may call anonymously.)

-• A detailed description including what is being burned
+- A detailed description of the complaint, including what is being burned

 What and where you can burn

-When you burn, smoke must not impact your neighbors and you must put out your fire if it does.
+When you burn, smoke must not impact your neighbors.
+You must put out your fire if it does.
 Learn about what is legal to burn.
 Always check for a burn ban before you burn.

 Quick facts:

-• Outdoor burning is illegal in all urban growth areas.
-People who don't live in an urban growth area can burn yard waste (like leaves, grass, brush and other yard trimmings) as long as their smoke doesn't impact neighbors.
-Consider alternatives to burning
+- Outdoor burning is illegal in all urban growth areas.
+If you don't live in an urban growth area, you can burn yard waste (like leaves, grass, brush, and other yard trimmings) as long as smoke doesn't impact neighbors.
+Consider alternatives to burning.

-• For agricultural burning to clear land, remove crop residue, and pest infestations, you must first get a permit.
-The smoke from an agricultural burn must not affect others or endanger their health.
+- For agricultural burning to clear land, remove crop residue and pest infestations, you must first get a permit.
+Smoke from an agricultural burn must not affect others or endanger their health.

 Why outdoor burning is a problem

 Smoke from outdoor burning pollutes the air, causing serious health problems.
 Much like cigarette smoke, the smoke from burning leaves, grass, brush, and tree needles can cause asthma, emphysema, bronchitis, and lung cancer.
-Children, the elderly, and those with breathing problems are harmed the most by poor air quality.
+Children, the elderly, and those with breathing problems are hurt the most by unhealthy air.

 Burning also pollutes water and soil when smoke particles fall into them.